Mirzipan/Homm3_BG_Database/docs/heroes/adelaide.md

 ## Notes

-- The :damage: from Frost Ring also applies to friendly units.
+- **Ⅰ and Ⅵ** - The :damage: from Frost Ring also applies to friendly units.
+- These specialties can be played as *instant* effects at any time during Combat, not just during the friendly unit activations.

 ## Comes With